Skip to content

 Location, Team and Resources§

 Just like the Schedules tab, the left column of this tab displays the resources that were booked on the event that has the focus.
 If the focus is on one single event, we see the bookings on that event.
-If the focus is on an event group, we see a summary of the bookings for the entire group.
+If the focus is on an event group, you see a summary of the bookings for the entire group.
 This summary consists of the common bookings for the group and a list of every separate booking per event in that group.

 • The resource bookings that are completely unique for the event have a round icon that is completely empty (the inside is transparent).